Kids' Glee on New Year's Eve

-If you're worried about a load of kids hiding in your house, switch the roll and play "Sardines" instead.
+Then switch to "Sardines" instead.
 You, the adult, hides.
-The children count to twenty together and they holler "Ready or Not, Here Comes 2020!"
+The children count to twenty-one together and they holler "Ready or Not, Here Comes 2021!"
 When one child (or ten of them) find you, then they hide with you.
 Last person searching wins.

 Looking for a movie suggestion that works for a span of ages and interests AND has a fun dance-able soundtrack?
 We love Sing, Trolls, and Shrek.

 Goodbye 2020 / Hello 2021